bobbycomet/Griffin-Linux-Landing-Page/index.md

 Grix handles the things that fall outside dedicated tools — the issues that would otherwise send a new Linux user to forums or Reddit.
 It runs targeted checks, explains what it finds in plain language, and either walks you through a fix or asks if you want it handled.
 Everything is logged, so you can review or undo any change.

 Grix covers: PipeWire audio fixes, drive health monitoring, capacity warnings with plain-language steps, general system warnings, and a learn function that explains what Grix is doing and why.

-Grix is currently under a major rewrite to make it lighter, more predictable, and more reliable across varying kernels and tricky updates.
-The goal is a tool that surfaces real problems clearly, handles the ones it can, and teaches you about your system along the way.
-[Preview on GitHub](https://github.com/bobbycomet/Grix-Preview)
+Grix supports plugins, and this is also the mechanism for extending Grix's checks to distros outside Ubuntu/Debian as the community builds support for them.

 <img width="1920" height="1080" alt="Screenshot_20260622_050511" src="https://github.com/user-attachments/assets/15203761-3bf6-4f61-9d69-be1052815adb" />
 <img width="1920" height="1080" alt="Screenshot_20260622_050459" src="https://github.com/user-attachments/assets/778a5cb4-f406-4cfd-b07a-1aaeb0fb4aa2" />